huskydoge/huskydoge/README.md

 - 👋 Hi, I’m @huskydoge from SJTU, majored in Computer Science.
-- 👀 I’m interested in AI interpretability, producing webs and softwares....
+- 👀 I’m interested in AI interpretability, producing webs and softwares.
-- 🌱 I’m currently learning Flutter and Swift.
-- 💞️ I’m looking to collaborate on ...
 - 📫 You can reach me at hbh001098hbh@sjtu.edu.cn